claczny/snakemake_test_parallelisation_slurm/README.md

 or

 2. on a **cluster**
-For this, we use the "wrapper" script `./src/snakemake_run.sh` which defines how to submit individual jobs to the cluster using `slurm`.
-By default, this wrapper script submits TWO jobs (`-j 2`) to the cluster in parallel.
-Here, the behavior of the `-j` option (which is synonymous with `--cores` and `--jobs`) DIFFERS from running `snakemake` *locally*, i.e., two **JOBS** are launched that execute two individual *rules* (instead of defining how many cores-per-rule should be available).
-The number of *threads (cores)* for these rules is determined based on the **specifications in `cluster.json`**, i.e., determined after the job has been submitted to the cluster and the job is actually starting (maybe this info is inferred even while the job is pending, but this is a technical detail which, hopefully, does not matter here).
 ```
 ./src/snakemake_run.sh # With the default cluster.json, {ncpus} is "1".
 # This means that "-N 1 -n 1 -c 1" will be used for EVERY SINGLE job and TWO jobs will be submitted at the same time.